pandosme/pandosme.github.io/docs/_posts/2023-10-15-Path-Ingestion.md

 * Deploy and go to the Node-RED Dashboard http://camera-ip:1880/ui

 ### Dashboard
 The dashboard is mainly for for configuration and validation.
-It queries the database and visulize a flow heatmep.
+It queries the database and visulize a flow heatmap.
 Use the settings to ignore unwanted detections.
 ![dashboard](https://github.com/pandosme/EmbeddedFlows/raw/main/images/dashboard_path_heatmap.jpg)

 ### Flows